arxanas/git-branchless/README.md

 See https://github.com/arxanas/git-branchless/wiki/Installation.

-Short version: run `cargo install --locked git-branchless`, then run `git branchless init` in your repository.
+Short version: check for packages in the repositories appropriate for your system or run `cargo install --locked git-branchless`.
+Once installed, run `git branchless init` in your repository.

 ## Status